How Much Hydration Do You Need Before Bed to Sleep Better?

 Get quality sleep

 Ensuring you get high-quality sleep can make a huge difference in preventing a lack of fluids.
 The body undergoes multiple complex processes while you sleep, allowing you to receive a full recovery for overall health.
-By sleeping the recommended number of hours, you allow these processes to take place so that your circadian rhythm can improve your body’s fluid level.
+Sleeping the recommended number of hours allows these processes to occur so that your circadian rhythm can improve your body’s fluid level.

 If you lose too many fluids during sleep despite following these tips, it is best to consult your doctor.
 They may be able to find underlying medical conditions that need attention as well.